 Usually, “a couple years” turns into five, or ten, or even twenty.

-The biggest factor in accumulating enough money to retire isn’t becoming a money expert, or climbing your way up the corporate ladder.
+The biggest factor in accumulating enough money to retire isn’t becoming a money expert, or even making a six-figure salary.

 It’s just making a regular investment – early enough – and taking advantage of what Albert Einstein called “the 8th wonder of the world.”

 We’ll describe some good investments for beginners below, but first, check out the example Tony Robbins gives about just how critical it is starting to invest immediately: